Rasika-Gulhane/Rasika-Gulhane/README.md

 [Experience with AI and DeepLearning]

-I had the privilege to Intern at a firm 'Shoptaki' who builds a new type of technology called Smartchain , a startup.
+I had the privilege to Intern at a firm 'Shoptaki' who builds a new type of technology called Smartchain, a startup.
 I actively contribute to the development of a Property Recommendation System and complex sponsorship recommendations models for a real estate project.

 <br></br>